Oakley Combines Prizm and Transitions in Two New Lenses

-Many athletes know the problem: you start with a sun lens on while it's still cloudy, or halfway through a route you drive into a dark forest and suddenly see little.
-Photochromic lenses solve this, but then lack the contrast enhancement of Prizm that Oakley is known for.
+Many athletes know the problem: you start with a sun lens on when it's still cloudy, or halfway through a route you enter a dark forest and suddenly see little.
+Photochromic lenses solve that, but then lack the contrast enhancement of Prizm, for which Oakley is known.
 Oakley has now tackled this differently with two new lenses: the Prizm Transitions Ember and the Prizm Transitions Cobalt.

 What is Prizm again?

-Prizm is Oakley's own lens technology where the lens specifically enhances certain colors and contrasts, tailored to the environment you are exercising in.
-On the road, cracks and potholes in the asphalt become more clearly visible.
+Prizm is Oakley's own lens technology where the lens specifically enhances certain colors and contrasts, adapted to the environment in which you exercise.
+On the road, cracks and potholes in the asphalt become more sharply visible.
 On a trail, you see roots and loose stones more quickly.
 So it's not just a colored tint, but a lens that helps your eyes pick up relevant details faster.

 And Transitions?

 Transitions lenses are photochromic: they react to UV radiation and automatically darken outdoors and lighten indoors or in cloudy conditions.
 The technology has long existed in regular optics, but Oakley is now applying it to sports lenses.
-This is technically more difficult than it sounds, because Prizm lenses have a specific color composition that is normally fixed.
-With Transitions, that composition constantly changes with the lighting conditions, and then the contrast enhancement must remain intact.
+That is technically more difficult than it sounds, because Prizm lenses have a specific color composition that is normally fixed.
+With Transitions, that composition continuously changes with the light conditions, and the contrast enhancement must remain intact.

 Prizm Transitions Ember

 The Ember has a warm, reddish base color and is the most versatile of the two.
-With low UV radiation, i.e. on a cloudy day or in the shade, the lens lets through 62% of the light.
-That is more than enough to see well even in a forest or in thick clouds.
-In bright sun, it automatically darkens to 14%, which is a comfortable sun lens.
+With low UV radiation, such as on a cloudy day or in the shade, the lens transmits 62% of the light.
+This is more than enough to see well even in a forest or in thick cloud cover.
+In bright sunlight, it automatically darkens to 14%, which is a comfortable sun lens.

-Due to this large range, the Ember is suitable for athletes who are often in changing conditions.
+Due to this large range, the Ember is suitable for athletes who often find themselves in varying conditions.
 Mountain bikers who ride from open trails to forest routes, or runners who start early and only later run in full sun, will benefit greatly from this.

 Prizm Transitions Cobalt

 The Cobalt has a cool, bluish base color and is naturally slightly darker.
-Unactivated it is at 49% light transmission, activated at 12%.
-The lightest setting is therefore slightly darker than the Ember, which makes it less suitable for activities when evening really falls.
+Unactivated, it has 49% light transmission; activated, it is 12%.
+The lightest setting is therefore slightly darker than with the Ember, which makes it somewhat less suitable for activities when evening truly falls.
 With a darkest setting of 12%, it is perfect when the sun is shining brightly.

 Availability

-The Prizm Transitions Ember and Cobalt will be available early May for the Radar EV Path, Sutro, Sutro Lite, and Sphaera Strike.
-These are four of the most popular models in the Oakley range, so there's a good chance your frame will be among them.
+The Prizm Transitions Ember and Cobalt will be available beginning of May for the Radar EV Path, the Sutro, the Sutro Lite and the Sphaera Strike.
+These are four of the most popular models in the Oakley assortment, so chances are your frame will be among them.

 Do you want to know if your glasses are compatible, or are you curious which model suits you best?
 Feel free to visit our store in Wolvega or send us a message.
-We are happy to help you further.
+We are happy to help you.